 Adam Agron and Ellen Schulhofer Named Co-Managing Partners

-Adam Agron and Ellen Schulhofer named co-managing partners of the firm after Bruce James steps down to return to his full-time real estate practice.
+Adam Agron and Ellen Schulhofer are named co-managing partners of the firm after Bruce James steps down to return to his full-time real estate practice.

 Expansion of IP Practice

-Brownstein invests in building its Intellectual Property group with the addition of more than 15 professionals throughout the year given the important role intellectual property law plays in the U.S. economy now and in the future.
+Brownstein invests in building its Intellectual Property Group with the addition of more than 15 professionals throughout the year given the important role intellectual property law plays in the U.S. economy now and in the future.

 No. 2 Lobbying Firm

-Merged with Watson Rounds
+Merger with Watson Rounds

 The Tax Cuts and Jobs Act